Suune: Task Management

 Unclear Call-to-actions

-Confusing project status and deliverable stage
+Confusing project status and task stages

 Tiny fonts (mostly between 11-13px)